Are You Experienced: Original North American edition

+CD releases

-CD releasesAre You Experienced was first issued on the Compact Disc Digital Audio or CD format in 1985 by Polydor Records (Track's successor) in Europe and Reprise in the US.
+Are You Experienced was first issued on the Compact Disc Digital Audio or CD format in 1985 by Polydor Records (Track's successor) in Europe and Reprise in the US.
 These early CDs essentially copied the original LP record albums and used the same tracks, sequencing, and cover art as their 1967 counterparts.
 Both were reissued with minor changes in 1989–1991 and the Reprise release CD sleeve included "Digital re-mastering by Joe Gastwirt, assisted by Dave Mitson using the Sonic Solutions NoNoise System, under the supervision of Are You Experienced?
 Ltd."

 In 1993, Alan Douglas, who managed Hendrix's recording catalogue, reached an agreement with MCA Records for the future releases of Hendrix material.
 He also announced plans for new reissues of the three Experience albums: "Everything in the present catalogue is a budget release ...
 They're all 25-year-old packages.
 I want to take it high-level ... with all these new elements".
 Along with new artwork and liner notes, the MCA reissue was remastered with only one track selection and order for both the European and America markets.
 The 17-track CD included the first three Experience British singles (both A-sides and B-sides), followed by the 11 songs as they appeared on the Track/Polydor UK album release.

 The 1993 Douglas reissues were short-lived; in 1997, his tenure as the overseer of Hendrix's catalogue was taken over by Experience Hendrix (the Hendrix family-controlled company).
 By April 1997, a new reissue was released, which restored the original artwork and sequencing for both the US and UK releases.
 However, both reissues included an additional six tracks, which provided the same 17 tracks (all the original singles and album tracks) in the UK and US, although in a different order.
 Since 1997, these have been the official authorized CD versions of the original albums.
 In 2010, Sony's Legacy Recordings became the exclusive distributor for the recordings managed by Experience Hendrix.